Richard Bazley: Work

-The Chimeran, a Live Action/Animation Hybrid is the first film in development.
+The Chimeran, a live action/animation hybrid is the first film in development.
 Described as somewhere between Planet of the Apes and District 9 this is clearly not just another creature movie.
-With Gary Kurtz’s involvement it ensures that the film has depth and character with many sociological issues that take it out of the realms of regular Sci Fi.
-It is grounded in real scientific theory, is thought-provoking, and relevant to the human condition.
-GBK Hybrid’s first animated offering is Offbeat, an animated musical about a parallel musical world inhabited by anthropomorphised note characters which the main character Pick has to bring back into Harmony.
+With Gary Kurtz's involvement it ensures that the film has depth and character with many sociological issues that take it out of the realms of regular science fiction.

-In 2022 Bazley Directed the multi-award winning film 'Censure' featuring Tom Conti.
+In 2022 Bazley directed the multi-award-winning film Censure featuring Tom Conti.
 To date the film has won over 40 awards.

+Richard's grandfather, George Bazley, was a famous Cornish wrestler in the 1920s.